Drug company Actelion to pay $360M in kickback probe

 Federal prosecutors say South San Francisco-based Actelion illegally used a purportedly independent charity to cover the co-payments of thousands of Medicare patients taking its pulmonary arterial high blood pressure drugs.

 Prosecutors say that helped the company convince patients to buy its drugs when the prices it set would have otherwise prevented them from doing so.

-The U.S. attorney's office says that violated the anti-kickback law.
+Actelion spokeswoman Caroline Pavis says in a statement that the company is committed to complying with all laws and regulations.